J. Michelle Childs: District court service

 On December 22, 2009, President Barack Obama nominated Childs to serve on the United States District Court for the District of South Carolina, to fill the seat vacated by Judge G. Ross Anderson, who assumed senior status on January 29, 2009.
+On April 16, 2010, a hearing on her nomination was held before the Senate Judiciary Committee.
+On May 6, 2010, her nomination was favorably reported by the committee.
 Her nomination was confirmed by the United States Senate on August 5, 2010.
 She received her commission on August 20, 2010.
-Her service on the district court terminated on August 2, 2022, when she was elevated to the D.C.
-Circuit Court.
+Her service on the district court terminated on August 2, 2022, when she was elevated to the Court of Appeals.

 Childs was elected to the American Law Institute in 2011 and served as an adviser on the Restatement Third, Employment Law, an influential legal treatise that was published in 2015.
 She also served on an ALI Regional Advisory Group, helping to identify and recommend new members in North Carolina, South Carolina, and Tennessee.
 In 2020, Childs was elected chair of the judicial division of the American Bar Association.
 In February 2021, Childs was promoted as a potential Supreme Court nominee under the Biden administration by U.S. Representative Jim Clyburn of South Carolina.